-Seven things Noam Chomsky believes (on electoral politics) that much of the “left” do not.
+Seven things Noam Chomsky believes (on electoral politics) that much of the “left” does not.

 1) Chomsky believes that it is likely that the Bernie or Bust contingent played a role in throwing the election to Trump.

 2) Chomsky does not believe that the Democratic Party is “self destructing”.
-Rather he believes a) that the neoliberal wing of the party is self-destructing and b) that this is a good thing.
+Rather he believes a) that the neoliberal wing of the party may be self-destructing and b) that this is a good thing.

 3) Chomsky believes that a takeover of the DP by the Sanders wing is possible, desirable (obviously) and very much worth the investment of activist energies.